 We are delighted that Virginia State University College of Agriculture has established a blue ribbon Advisory Council to provide guidance and advice to the Dean of the College of Agriculture, in particular, and to the College of Agriculture in general, to assist the College of and services to meet the agricultural education, Extension and research needs of the residents of the Commonwealth of Virginia and as appropriate national and global needs.
 Virginia State University College of Agriculture (COA) is extremely fortunate to have men and women of such high caliber, from across the region and with such varied background and experiences, to serve on this voluntary School of Agriculture Advisory Council (CAAC).

-The establishment of the SAAC could not have been timelier considering the challenges facing the Commonwealth and the nation and the opportunities that are increasingly more available in the areas of food and agricultural sciences.
+The establishment of the CAAC could not have been timelier considering the challenges facing the Commonwealth and the nation and the opportunities that are increasingly more available in the areas of food and agricultural sciences.
 For example, resource restrictions and budgetary constraints provide enhanced opportunity to teach limited resource farmers how to improve farming practices in order to be more cost-effective and more profitable in their agricultural enterprises.
 Resource restrictions and budgetary constraints also provide great opportunity to teach farm families and other consumers about the management of financial and other resources; just to name a few examples.
-The members of the SAAC have been carefully selected; therefore, they will be able assist the Dean and the School of Agriculture (SOA) in developing/enhancing a proper perspective of needs and expectations of the clientele and stakeholders of the School of Agriculture as well as in identifying resources that may be acquired to meet the challenges and exploit opportunities.
+The members of the CAAC have been carefully selected; therefore, they will be able assist the Dean and the College of Agriculture (COA) in developing/enhancing a proper perspective of needs and expectations of the clientele and stakeholders of the School of Agriculture as well as in identifying resources that may be acquired to meet the challenges and exploit opportunities.

-School of Agriculture
+College of Agriculture